NgDinhTruongThanh-24021628-UET/Die-to-Win/README.md

 ## !!NOTICE!!
 - From 28/04/2025 onwards Die to Win will be updated on a seperate branch.
 The Main Branch will stay untouched until June.
-- Edit 11/05/2025: Thanks Mr. Lê Đức Trọng for allowing me to update my README.md.
+- Edit 11/05/2025: I was allowed to update my README.md.
 I added a source code explanation video and a zip file to download the game.

 Full v1.0 playthrough:
 https://youtu.be/6LkZd0_UVzc